code-disaster/libgdx-snippets/README.md

 ### Native libraries

 This library uses the [fips](http://floooh.github.io/fips/) cmake build wrapper to compile the native source code.
-Please read the [list of requirements](http://floooh.github.io/fips/getstarted.html) to run fips.
+Please read the [list of requirements](http://floooh.github.io/fips/getstarted.html) to run fips (in short: Python 2.7.9, cmake 2.8.11+, and an appropriate C++ compiler environment).
+In addition, Maven and Java are required for the [fips-jni](https://github.com/code-disaster/fips-jni) module.

 The steps below should work on every target system.
 You only need to specify a different build target.

 **The root folder for the native code is located in ```[libgdx-snippets]/src/main/native/jni/```.**